Sofitel Legend Metropole Hanoi

 Paid partner link - VIAIVE may earn a commission at no additional cost to you.

-A focused image set: place, stay, arrival, and routing cues only.
+A focused image set: place, stay, arrival, and the shape of the trip.
 Illustrative planning visuals, not room verification.

 Vietnam should be planned around the right base, not a generic hotel tier.
-Start with Capella Hanoi, then pressure-test the season, room category, and the first three days of movement.
+Capella Hanoi is the starting point, then season, room category, and the first three days of movement.

 Use the shortlist as a starting point, then route the stay through a trip request when dates, category, and availability become material.